timkriel/syntropy-devops-integrations/kubernetes-multi-cluster/README.md

 # Requirements

 - **Syntropy Stack** account and an active Agent Token
-- Programatic access to 3 differnet cloud providers, see note below.
-- All services must run in Docker containers as pods in a kubernetes cluster
-- Terraform >= v0.14.0
+- Terraform >= v0.14.6

-While you can use any cloud providers you wish, the terraform workflow in this example focuses on Cast.ai, GCP, and Digital Ocean.
+- Programatic access to 3 differnet cloud providers.
+While you can use any cloud providers you wish, the terraform workflow in this example focuses on Cast.ai, Digital Ocean, and AWS.

 # Prepare the Syntropy Stack